GloriaGio/vqa-stm32mp2/README.md

 **Optional:** If teacher logits are not available, **you can still train the model from scratch** (see [Section 4.3](#43-training-a-model) or [Section 5](#5-configuration-and-advanced-options)).

 ### 4.3 Training a Model

+⚠️ Make sure you download the VQAv2 dataset before training.

 **With Knowledge Distillation**